 If you’re not going to include an augmented reality feature for all the furniture you sell — or if you’re planning to add AR items gradually — you might need a separate catalog that only offers photos.
 Or you can keep everything in a single catalog but add a tag to AR-enabled items.

-Having a catalog in an AR furniture app is a must, as is search functionality.
+Having a search functionality in an AR furniture app is a must, even if yours isn’t as big a business as IKEA.
 Browsing a whole category might take quite some time, and in case users want a specific item (say, from your printed catalog) they should be able to find it effortlessly.

 Another aspect of search is filtering.
 Allow your customers to filter catalog items by:

-If you’re not the owner of a furniture business yourself but are aiming to make an aggregator AR furniture app, you should also add filtering by manufacturer, seller, and possibly country of origin.
+If you’re not the owner of a furniture business yourself but a retailer selling furniture from other companies, you should also add filtering by manufacturer, seller, and possibly country of origin.

-Your augmented reality furniture app absolutely needs some option for users to make purchases.
+Your augmented reality furniture app absolutely needs some option for users to make purchases in one way or another.
 You can link to your store website, or you can integrate a payment gateway for faster and smoother transactions from within the mobile application.
-Just remember to choose a service with clear and understandable policies.
+Just remember to choose a service with clear and understandable policies and mind the fees.

 User profiles and dashboard